 How to Apply to Join the Fellows

 Are you enthusiastic about teaching with technology, willing to learn more about educational technologies, and interested in meeting others who share your interests?
-Have a problem that you think educational technology might be able to help you solve?
+Do you have a problem that you think educational technology might be able to help you solve?

 Then you have something to contribute to this group, no matter your expertise with technology!

-Complete the application form.
-As part of the application, you will need to provide a short project summary about your project idea and goals, along with your experience with Canvas and other technology.
-If you don’t have a solid project idea already in mind, fill out the form with some ideas that you are interested in exploring or problems you hope to address through the program and we will contact you to assist in defining the project.
+To apply, complete the application form.
+As part of the application, you will need to provide a short summary about your project idea and goals, along with information about your experience with Canvas and other technology.

-By applying, you are confirming your availability to fulfill the attendance requirement (October kick-off meeting, three additional meetings throughout the academic year, TEACHx, and the December networking event).
+By applying, you are confirming your availability to fulfill the attendance requirement (Fall ETTF Kickoff Meeting, at least 2 of the 3 additional quarterly ETTF meetings (Winter, Spring, Summer), and TEACHx 2018).